MarianKelsey/mariankelsey.github.io/_pages/tutoring.md

 *What did the texts mean to the people who first read them, and is this different from what they mean today?*

 The full course is twenty lessons.
 They can be booked altogether, or in two blocks of ten lessons.
 The first ten lessons will cover the biblical books from Genesis to the end of Kings, and the next ten lessons all of the remaining books (mostly prophecy and poetry).

+#### Learn to Read Biblical Hebrew

+Work at your own pace to learn how to read the Hebrew Bible/Old Testament in the original Hebrew.

+Lessons are available individually or as part of a group.
+You can book lessons in blocks of ten.

+#### The World of the New Testament

+A journey through the gospels and letters of the New Testament.

+I help students discover the gospel stories; what we really know about Jesus and is early followers; and how the texts are steeped in their Old Testament background, while also introducing something new.

+We look at questions like:

+*Who was Jesus, and what did he teach?*

+*How did the New Testament come to be?*

+*How were the texts first used, and how are they used today?*

+There are ten lessons in the course.

+#### Learn to Read Biblical Greek

+Work at your own pace to learn how to read the New Testament in the original Greek.

+Lessons are available individually or as part of a group.
+You can book lessons in blocks of ten.

+#### Art and Literature Inspired by the Bible

+We will explore a range of artistic pieces depicting or inspired by biblical stories.
+These include paintings, sculptures, book illustrations, poetry, plays, and books—from Rembrandt to comic books, and from Shakespeare to Harry Potter.
+We will look at how artists interpret the Bible stories in different ways, and how they use biblical themes and ideas to enrich their own work.

+There are ten lessons in the course.

+#### Learn a Little Latin

+Take a dabble into Latin if you’re learning it for the first time, or refresh some old school Latin.
+We will focus on reading to understand and enjoy, rather than covering all the grammatical detail.

+Lessons are available individually or as part of a group.
+You can book lessons in blocks of ten.